mattyoung101/omicron/documentation/docs/omicam.md

 the derivative of the objective function.

 ### Adding new sensor data to the world model
 Our localisation algorithm is also flexible with new sensor inputs.
-Because the use a "virtual world model" approach, if any sensors can be modelled as a measurement of a distance to a static object, then they can be integrated as extra data in the world model.
+Due to the use of a "virtual world model" approach, if any sensors can be modelled as a measurement of a distance to a static object, then they can be integrated as extra data in the world model.